 Factoring perfect square trinomials

-Whenever you multiply a binomial by itself twice, the resulting trinomial is called a perfect square trinomial.
+Whenever you take the square of a binomial or multiply a binomial by itself twice, the resulting trinomial is called a perfect square trinomial.

 square trinomial.